Estimating stationary mass, frequency by frequency: Introduction

-In this paper, we propose and theoretically analyze such an estimator.
+In this paper, we propose and theoretically analyze an estimator for the stationary distribution in a frequency-by-frequency sense.
 Specifically, we consider a stochastic process $X^n = (X_1,X_2,\ldots,X_n)$ defined over a finite but unknown state space $\Xspace$ in which we accommodate the regime $|\Xspace| \gg n$.
-We assume that the process is $\alpha$-mixing ---which subsumes mixing Markov chains and some hidden Markov models; see Section~\ref{sec:mixing_SP} to follow --- and aim to estimate its stationary distribution $\pi$ in the aforementioned sense.
+We assume that the process is exponentially $\alpha$-mixing ---which subsumes mixing Markov chains and some hidden Markov models; see Section~\ref{sec:mixing_SP} to follow --- and aim to estimate its stationary distribution $\pi$ in the aforementioned sense.
 Specifically, letting $M^{\pi}_{\zeta}$ denote the probability mass placed by the stationary distribution on elements occurring $\zeta$ times in $X^n$, our goal is to estimate the vector $(M^{\pi}_{\zeta})_{\zeta = 0}^n$ in total variation distance.
 Importantly, we would like to develop a universal result like in the i.i.d. case, which shows that estimation can always be performed consistently in $n$.
 We show that such an estimator then naturally yields an estimator for the stationary distribution $\pi$ defined over the sample space $\Xspace$ (see Lemma~\ref{lemma:oracle_inequality}).